Arjun4522/VanguardProd/README.md

-# VanguardProd
+# Vanguard

-# Vanguard: Versatile Aggregation for Networked Governance Using Unified AI with Reinforced Decisioning (VANGUARD)
+# Vanguard: Versatile Aggregation for Networked Governance Using Unified AI with Reinforced Decisioning

 **VANGUARD** is an advanced, modular network intrusion detection and governance system that integrates cutting-edge techniques in artificial intelligence (AI), federated learning, differential privacy (DP), and blockchain-inspired aggregation mechanisms to ensure real-time, scalable, and secure detection of network anomalies and cyber threats.